Vaibhav-coder-king/Chat_bot/README.md

 pip install openai,customtkinter

 #🔑 Setup
-Create a config.py file in the same directory and add your OpenAI API key:
+Create a config.txt file in the same directory and add your OpenAI API key:

-api_key = "your-openai-api-key"
+your-openai-api-key

 #🧺 Usage